apiec/pure-vibes/.ai/prd.md

 - Cannot delete entire playgroup
 - Cannot modify another user's profile
 - Cannot access playgroups they are not a member of
+- Users who created playgroups cannot delete their accounts (database constraint prevents orphaned playgroups)
+- To delete account, user must first remove all playgroups they created or transfer ownership (transfer not in MVP)

 ## 4. Product Boundaries